 - Glass – These lenses are definitely not for everyone, but glass lenses do provide you with the best optical clarity and are the most scratch-resistant material available.
 Glass lenses are vulnerable to shattering if you happen to drop your glasses, this vulnerability also makes glass lenses unsuitable for semi-rimless or rimless frames.
 Glass lenses generally are much heavier compared to other lens materials.

-After you have gotten yourself settled with which lens material you want to put in your frames the last step is to decide which anti-reflective coating you want on your lenses.
+After you have gotten yourself settled on which lens material you want to put in your frames the last step is to decide which anti-reflective coating you want on your lenses.
 The anti-reflective coating is a very thin coating that is applied to the lenses to help enhance your vision by allowing more light to be transmitted to your eyes.
 Without this coating whenever light hits your lenses instead of going through the lens onto your eyes you lose some of the light due to it reflecting off of your lenses.
-Some of these coatings also help repel water, dust and smudge resistant, here are your options.
+Some of these coatings also help repel water, dust, and smudge resistant, here are your options.

 - Standard Lensabl AR – A standard anti-reflective coating is included with all the lenses that you can purchase from Lensabl.
 The standard AR coating is a hydrophobic coating and will repel some water.

-- Premium Lensabl AR – This is the more advanced anti-reflective coating and it provides you with a superhydrophobic coating which repels water, dust, as well as smudges.
+- Premium Lensabl AR – This is the more advanced anti-reflective coating and it provides you with a superhydrophobic coating that repels water, dust, as well as smudges.
 This anti-reflective coating is also super scratch resistant.

-- Blue-Light Blocking AR – This option is great for anyone who still wants protection from harmful blue-light but doesn’t want to pay the high price tag of the Crizal Prevencia AR.
+- Blue-Light Blocking AR – This option is great for anyone who still wants protection from harmful blue light but doesn’t want to pay the high price tag of the Crizal Prevencia AR.
 This AR is perfect for anyone who spends extended periods of time in front of digital devices.

 - Polish Edges – This add-on gives the edges of the lenses a high gloss sheen, and is highly recommended for rimless or semi-rimless frames.